Salora Oy: History

+Founding

-The company was founded as Nordell & Koskinen in 1928 by F.A.
-Nordell and Lauri Koskinen.
+The company was founded as Nordell & Koskinen in 1928 by F. A. Nordell and Lauri Koskinen.
 In 1937, the company introduced its first product under the brand name Salora (from a combination of the words Salo and radio), and in 1945, the company changed its name to Salora Oy.

-Products

 Home electronics

-In 1953, Salora released its first FM-radios.
+In 1953, Salora released its first FM radios.

 In 1957, Salora started to produce B/W televisions, and in 1966 the development of color televisions was established.
 The first color television model, Salora Finlandia, was released in 1968 and awarded with a gold medal at the Nuremberg International Inventors' fair in 1969.
-The sales far exceeded the expectations with about 150 000 units sold until 1974.
+The sales far exceeded the expectations with about 150,000 units sold until 1974.
 In the early 1970s, around 1,000 televisions of various models were produced per day by around 2,000 employees.

-In 1966, Salora entered the export market by selling its televisions to costumers in Sweden.
+In 1966, Salora entered the export market by selling its televisions to customers in Sweden.
 By the end of the 1970s, around 60% of the production was destined for export.

-In 1967, Salora started to make HIFI-systems.
+In 1967, Salora started to make HIFI systems.
 The first model was called Salora Metropol 5.

 Radiotelephones

 In the early 1960s, Salora started to manufacture radiotelephones for the military, police and emergency services.
-This was later accompanied by the manufacturing of car phones compatible with the ARP-network that was launched in 1971.
+This was later accompanied by the manufacturing of car phones compatible with the ARP network that was launched in 1971.

 Co-operation with Nokia

-In 1979, Salora and Nokia established the joint venture company "Mobira Oy" (Mobile radio), which produced mobile phones compatible with the then new NMT-network.
-Mobira Oy was then acquired by Nokia in 1982, and the company was later renamed to "Nokia-Mobira Oy".
+In 1979, Salora and Nokia established the joint venture company Mobira Oy (from the words Mobile radio), which produced mobile phones compatible with the then new NMT network.
+Mobira Oy was then acquired by Nokia in 1982, and the company was later renamed to Nokia-Mobira Oy.

 In 1989, Salora was acquired by Nokia and its business was taken over by Nokia-Mobira Oy.